Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

 ## Create a product

-In the *PIM* module, you can create three sorts of products:
+In the *PIM* module, you can create the following kinds of products via API:
  - a single product, that is, a product without variations, such as a game
  - a master product, that is, a product with variations, for example, in size or color
  - a variant product, that is, each of the variations of a master product